rust-lang/rust/src/doc/reference.md

 The `Drop` trait provides a destructor, to be run whenever a value of this type is to be destroyed.

+## The `Deref` trait

+The `Deref<Target = U>` trait allows a type to implicitly implement all the methods of the type `U`.
+When attempting to resolve a method call, the compiler will search the top-level type for the implementation of the called method.
+If no such method is found, `.deref()` is called and the compiler continues to search for the method implementation in the returned type `U`.

 # Memory model

 A Rust program's memory consists of a static set of *items* and a *heap*.